logicoder/preact-cli-unassert/README.md

 - [babel-plugin-unassert](https://npm.im/babel-plugin-unassert)

-And include in your project by creating a `preact.config.js`
+And include in your project by creating or adding to `preact.config.js`.

 ```javascript
 export default function customWebpackConfiguration(config, env, helpers) {